angrybacon/doomsday-wiki/markdown/articles/2019/04/29/ddeft-guide.md

 <pile>{{!LED}} {{!LED}} {{!LED}} {{!DD|A25}} {{!ToA}}</pile>

-With this pile, you can get infinite storm.
+With this pile, you can get infinite Storm.

-1. Cast LED, Crack for BBB
+1. Cast LED, Crack for {{BBB}}
-2. Cast LED, Crack for BBB
+2. Cast LED, Crack for {{BBB}}
-3. Cast LED, Crack for BBB
+3. Cast LED, Crack for {{BBB}}
 4. Cast DD, LED LED LED ToA DD
 5. Repeat

-If you do not have an Experimental Frenzy in play, casting Doomsday wins if you have 2RU and a cantrip in hand using an Act on Impulse pile.
+If you do not have an Experimental Frenzy in play, casting Doomsday wins if you have {{2UR}} and a cantrip in hand using an Act on Impulse pile.
 An example of this line.

 <pile>{{!AoI}} {{!LED}} {{!LED}} {{!Pre}} {{!ToA}}</pile>

-1. Cast Brainstorm, put back both LEDs, storm 5
+1. Cast Brainstorm, put back both LEDs, Storm 5
-2. Cast Act on Impulse, exiling LED LED Preordain, storm 6
+2. Cast Act on Impulse, exiling LED LED Preordain, Storm 6
-3. Cast both LEDs, crack for UUUBBB and cast Preordain, storm 9
+3. Cast both LEDs, crack for {{UUUBBB}} and cast Preordain, Storm 9
 4. Draw Tendrils and drain them for 20

 These are probably the most common piles, but there are variations on them.
 For